 - 1. implantable lenses used only to correct a refractive error, including advanced lenses. - contact lens exams; purchase cost and associated fitting charges for eyeglasses or contact lenses.
-This exclusion does not apply to glasses or contact lenses following cataract surgery when Medically Necessary or contact lenses when prescribed to treat a Sickness or Injury of the cornea. - 3. dispensing fees for hearing aids. - 4. repairs to a hearing aid, even if the hearing aid purchase was a Covered Health Service under the Plan. - 5. bone anchored hearing aids except when either of the following applies: - for Participants with craniofacial anomalies whose abnormal or absent ear canals preclude the use of a wearable hearing aid; or - for Participants with hearing loss of sufficient severity that it would not be adequately remedied by a wearable hearing aid, as documented by a Physician.
+This exclusion does not apply to glasses or contact lenses following cataract surgery when Medically Necessary or contact lenses when prescribed to treat a Sickness or Injury of the cornea. - 3. hearing aids not requiring a prescription - 4. dispensing fees for hearing aids. - repairs to a hearing aid, even if the hearing aid purchase was a Covered Health Service under the Plan. - 6. bone anchored hearing aids except when either of the following applies: - for Participants with craniofacial anomalies whose abnormal or absent ear canals preclude the use of a wearable hearing aid; or - for Participants with hearing loss of sufficient severity that it would not be adequately remedied by a wearable hearing aid, as documented by a Physician.